nerik/Leaflet.Emoji/README.md

 - support for points and lines (now only support polygons)
 - not only render vector, but also raster layers
 - UTFGrid support?
-- in 'object' mode, support for mapping emojis to number ranges
 - better performance, better approach than the current naive one, ie "point in polygon in every polygon for every grid cell"

 ## Usage